-Danielle Lenhard, Editor
+Danielle Lenhard, Assistant Editor

-Danielle Lenhard works as editor and assistant editor with 1° Shift Productions.
+Danielle Lenhard has worked as an assistant editor with 1° Shift Productions.
 In addition to editing digital and print media, Danielle embodies a wealth of knowledge and skills in a number of areas.
 She has a Ph.D. in Art History and Criticism from Stony Brook University and a B.A. in Imaging and Digital Arts from the University of Maryland, Baltimore County.
 Danielle has an MSW from Smith College School for Social Work, has worked with the Trauma Institute in Florence, MA, and currently works at Community Support Options.
 In recent years she worked with Project New Hope of New England to advocate for service members' rights around reporting Military Sexual Assault and receiving care for Military Sexual Trauma.

 Danielle also focuses on holistic and alternative care, and has seen clients for reflexology since 2009.
 Her areas of interest include PTSD and developmental trauma, somatic therapies, moral injury, the bystander effect, psychonutrition, neuroendocrinology, and military families.
 Danielle lives in Western MA.